nickarms/100-days-of-code/r1-log.md

 ### R1D35
 Turned to the forums finally and ended up using filter on Boolean to strip out all the falseys.
 Worked like a charm and was *much* more efficient than my code.
 Still don't understand why the !isNaN test wasn't working, though. https://twitter.com/sirnixalot/status/961110739732914177

+### R1D36
+Having a lot of 'fuck this' days lately.
+Today was another one of those.
+Ugh. https://twitter.com/sirnixalot/status/961505324426346496